-This list of content marketing jargon and blogging terms can work as a glossary, or a great introductory lesson in its own right.
+This glossary of content marketing jargon and blogging terms and definitions is a great introductory blogging lesson in its own right.
 Look up terms, refer to it when you see a word you don’t recognize, or just browse this content marketing glossary to learn something new!
-Let me know if I overlooked something, and I’ll add it.

 Content Marketing Glossary